 Ultimaker PVA (polyvinyl alcohol) is a 3D printing material commonly used to create water-soluble support structures to achieve complex geometries.

-(2) Dual combinations with TPU 95A may result in stringing and blobs on the surface of the print
+1 Only possible for small prints.
+Larger prints may show warping in the build material2 Dual combinations with TPU 95A may result in stringing and blobs on the surface of the print

 The use of Ultimaker PVA in combination with PC and PP is not supported, due to insufficient adhesion between PVA and these materials, which will most likely result in print failure.

 We suggest applying a thin layer of glue (included in the accessory box of your Ultimaker) to the glass plate for PVA.
 For dual-extrusion prints, the adhesion method should be based on the accompanying build material.
-Use a thin layer of glue when printing PVA in combination with PLA, Tough PLA, Nylon, and CPE.

 Health and safety

 Ultimaker PVA is safe to print when using the recommended temperatures listed in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.